 The first horse drawn bus arrived in Upton in March 1891, the bus ran to Claughton Village, but little is known about it.

-The first Birkenhead Corporation motor bus arrived in Upton on 14th July 1920, the service also ran from Claughton Village, but this was later extended to Birkenhead Central station.
+The first Birkenhead Corporation motor bus arrived in Upton on 14th July 1920, the service ran to Charing Cross via Park Station, but this was extended to Birkenhead Central station a month later.
+The Upton terminus for the service was at the top of Salacre Lane, by the war memorial.

 The Corporation buses where originally in a chocolate brown and cream livery, but this was replaced by blue and cream in 1933.